BattlesnakeOfficial/docs/docs/faq.md

 ### What can I do with my Battlesnake?

-**[Challenges](guides/playing-battlesnake/challenges)** provide a “single-player campaign” of Battlesnake.
+[Challenges](guides/playing-battlesnake/challenges) provide a “single-player campaign” of Battlesnake.
 It’s just you and the puzzle you need to solve.
 They're a great way to test and build up your skills in prep for Battlegrounds & Leagues.

-**[Battlegrounds](guides/playing-battlesnake/battlegrounds)** are a rotating series of monthly leaderboards.
+[Battlegrounds](guides/playing-battlesnake/battlegrounds) are a rotating series of monthly leaderboards.
 Test your skills against other developers by putting your Battlesnakes into ladders, each with unique maps and game modes.
 Matches run between a set time each day, allowing you to make tweaks and changes to your code in-between matches.

-**[Leagues](guides/playing-battlesnake/leagues)** are limited-time competitions where the best of the best compete for title, prizes, and prestige!
+[Leagues](guides/playing-battlesnake/leagues) are limited-time competitions where the best of the best compete for title, prizes, and prestige!
 They’re only held a few times each year and the finals are streamed live on Twitch.
 Does your Battlesnake have what it takes?

 ### How do I organize a Battlesnake competition for my class, colleagues, or friends?

-[Email us directly](mailto:hello@battlesnake.com) or fill out our [contact form](https://play.battlesnake.com/partner/contact/).
+[Email us](mailto:hello@battlesnake.com) or fill out our [contact form](https://play.battlesnake.com/partner/contact/).
 We'll be in touch!